o-romanova/Datalearn/DE-101/Module2/readme.md

 		sum(profit) over(partition by to_char(order_date, 'YYYY-MM')) as current_profit
 	from
 		public.orders)

-	-- select the current year data and join it with basically the same table but using year-1 (thus, same month, but previous year), do the calculations select
+-- select the current year data from CTE and join it with basically the same table (from subquery) but using year-1 (thus, same month, but previous year), then do the calculations select
-	current_year.order_year,
-	current_year.order_month,
-	current_year.current_profit,
-	prev_year.prev_profit,
+	current_year.order_year_month,
 	ROUND(current_year.current_profit - prev_year.prev_profit, 2) as profit_YoY,
 	ROUND((current_year.current_profit - prev_year.prev_profit) / ABS(prev_year.prev_profit) * 100) as percent_diff
 from